hbc/HBC_master/training/index.md

 Please find a list of our various offerings below categorized by eligibility.
 If you would like to receive emails from us about training opportunities, please fill out [this form](https://harvard.az1.qualtrics.com/jfe/form/SV_6nGqk2i8RUi2oN7).

 #### For HSCI, HNDC and on-quad HMS researchers

-* February 26th - 28th, 2018: *Introduction to R: Basics, Plots, and RNA-seq Differential Expression Analysis*. **Registration is now closed.**

 * March 21st - 23rd, 2018: *Introduction to ChIP-seq using high-performance computing*.
-Registration will open pn March 1st, 2018.
+Registration is now open, please go to (https://tinyurl.com/chipseq-hpc-2018)[https://tinyurl.com/chipseq-hpc-2018] for more information.

 #### Harvard Catalyst Workshops